djleamen/SUSTAIN/README.md

 - Example Conversion:
   - **Input:** "Could you kindly explain machine learning?
 Thank you!"
   - **Refined input**: "explain machine learning"
+- Uses Python's word2number module and strips detected math from a prompt to calculate locally - translating into 100% token savings for all math queries.

 ### **2. Short-Form AI Responses**
 - Limits responses to concise, actionable outputs using optimized `max_tokens` settings.
 - Example Output:
   - **Refined input**: "explain machine learning"
   - **Output:** "Machine learning is a field of AI that trains computers to learn patterns from data."

 ### **3. Environmentally-Aware Feedback**
 - Track token savings and display eco-friendly metrics to users.